Owenp25/Owenp25/README.md

 ## <div align="center"> Welcome! </div>

   My name is Owen Patrick, I recently graduated from the University of Vermont with a B.S. in Data Science.
 I have a passion for machine learning, data visualization, and sports analytics.
-I find analytics in professional football (soccer) to be fascinating, especially in the context of tactics and scouting.
 Some of my favorite languages to work with are Python, R, and SQL.

 Check out my projects below!